 - Transfer oiled/seasoned potatoes to air fryer basket.
-Cook potatoes for 20 minutes, removing the basket and using tongs to "stir" the potatoes so they're even cooked about half way through.
-Cook an addition 2 – 3 minutes if necessary.
+Cook potatoes for 20 minutes, removing the basket and using tongs to "stir" the potatoes so they're even cooked about halfway through.
+Cook an additional 2–3 minutes if necessary.

 - After the potatoes are done, remove from the air fryer and transfer to a serving dish (or plates) and season with salt and pepper.

 The nutrition information shown is an estimate provided by an online nutrition calculator and should not be considered a substitute for a professional nutritionist’s advice.